 Francie Genz is Principal at Genz Consulting where she advises practitioners and policymakers on strategies for building sustainable, industry-led sector partnerships that strengthen regional economies and align education, workforce development, and economic development efforts with the needs of key industry sectors.
 These partnerships mobilize business leaders to work in partnership with government to advance a shared agenda for improving economic competitiveness and strengthening education and training systems.

-Currently working in seven states across the country including California, Texas, Colorado, Arizona, Pennsylvania, Hawaii and Oregon, Francie advises state and regional leaders on launching and sustaining regional sector partnerships that act as as vehicles for aligning education, workforce and economic development programs.
+Francie has worked in over a dozen states around the country including Pennsylvania, South Carolina, Texas, Colorado, Arizona, Hawaii and Oregon to advise state and regional leaders on launching and sustaining regional sector partnerships that act as as vehicles for aligning education, workforce and economic development programs.
 She has designed and facilitated trainings and provided coaching to regional teams, directly assisting in the development of regional sector partnerships in manufacturing, health care, advanced business services, IT, biosciences and others.
 She has also advised state system leaders from education, economic development, and workforce development on policies and practices that deepen industry engagement and ensure that education and training systems stay deeply attuned to the needs of the economy.
 Francie holds a Bachelor’s degree from McGill University and a Master of Public Policy from the University of California, Berkeley.

 Co-ceo, collaborative economics

-He has also helped design, launch, and manage more than 10 learning networks of regional partnerships, ranging from state-level networks involving 10-20 regional partnerships to national networks for regional economic and community development leaders.
+He has also helped design, launch, and manage more than ten learning networks of regional partnerships, ranging from state-level networks involving ten to twenty regional partnerships to national networks for regional economic and community development leaders.
 He specializes in the design of learning experiences, curriculum, how to guides, best practice assessments, tool kits, action clinics, academies, summits and other modes of customized technical assistance to ensure effective launch and implementation of transformative processes at the local and regional levels.

 PRINCIPAL, Lesh advisors, LLC